What Is The Experience of Deja Vu

 By Remez Sasson

-Did you have an experience, in which you were in a new place, but felt, as if you had been there before?
+- Have you been in a new place, but felt, as if you had been there before?

-The term "deja vu" comes from the French, meaning "already seen", and describes the experience of feeling that one has witnessed or experienced a new situation previously.
+The term "deja vu", originates from the French, meaning "already seen", and describes the experience of feeling that one has witnessed or experienced a new situation previously.

-The experience of deja vu is usually accompanied by a compelling sense of familiarity, and sometimes with a strong sense that one has experienced or have been in the same situation or place in the past.
+The experience of deja vu is usually accompanied by a compelling sense of familiarity.
+There is a strong sense that one has experienced, or have been in the same situation or place in the past.

 It is said that the experience of deja vu seems to be very common, and that 70% of people report having experienced it at least once in their lives.